juniorsumaili/juniorsumaili/README.md

-- 👋 Hi, I’m @juniorsumaili
+- 👋 Hi, I’m @juniorbaka
 - 👀 I am deeply intrigued by the power of data to unveil insights and guide strategic choices.
 As a junior data analyst, I possess proficiency in key data analytics tools such as SQL, Excel, and Tableau.
 My enthusiasm lies in harnessing these tools to gather, cleanse, and dissect data.
 With a keen attention to detail and a natural aptitude for identifying patterns and trends
 - 🌱 I am presently enhancing my skills in Advanced Excel, Power BI and Tableau.
 <!---